 Purposes of the Queens discussion group for autistic (and autistic-like) adults

-To be the first of, hopefully, eventually many peer support / self-help groups for adults on the autism spectrum here in Queens.
+To be the first of, hopefully, eventually, many peer support / self-help groups for adults on the autism spectrum in various neighborhoods here in Queens.

 To have a peer support / self-help group whose meetings are somewhat more structured and focused than the meetings of the already-existing peer-led support groups for adults on the autism spectrum in NYC.
 Many (though not all) autistic people need predictable structure and focus in conversations involving more than two people.
 The Queens discussion group aims to accommodate this need.
 (Here is the typical structure of our meetings.)